Royals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Royals Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Royals have posted a mark of 3-7.
+- Over the past 10 games, bookmakers have not installed the Royals as the favorite once.

-- In their last 10 matchups with a total posted by oddsmakers, the Royals and their opponents are 6-3-1 when it comes to hitting the over.
+- The Royals and their opponents have combined to hit the over seven times in their last 10 games with a total.

-- The Royals have fallen short of covering the spread in the one of their past 10 games that had a set runline.
+- The Royals did not cover its most recent game with a spread.

 Royals Betting Records & Stats

-- The moneyline set for this matchup implies the Royals have a 50% chance of coming away with a victory in the contest.
+- Based on this game's moneyline, the Royals' implied win probability is 52.4%.

-- So far this season, Kansas City and its opponents have hit the over in nine of its 17 games with a total.
+- Kansas City has played in 18 games with a set over/under, and have combined with its opponents to go over the total 10 times (10-7-1).

-- The Royals have played just one game with a spread this season and did not cover in that contest.
+- The Royals have had a run line set for just one game this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.